electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 - [Audi Q4 Sportback 40 e-tron](/models/q4-e-tron/variants/#audi-q4-sportback-40-e-tron)
 - [Audi Q4 Sportback 50 e-tron](/models/q4-e-tron/variants/#audi-q4-sportback-50-e-tron-quattro)

 Audi Q4 e-tron has a wide range of options and advanced driving technologies.
-Here on electrichasgoneaudi.net, you find all details about Q4 e-tron.
+Here on electrichasgoneaudi.net, you find all details about the Audi Q4 e-tron.
 Everything from the different wheels to choose from to how the different driving assist system works.

-Below you find every detail you need to know about Audi Q4 e-tron and Audi Q4 e-tron Sportback.
+Below you find every detail you need to know about the Audi Q4 e-tron and the Audi Q4 e-tron Sportback.
 You can also access the sections through the menu.

 ### Audi Q4 e-tron drivetrain: Battery and motors

-Audi Q4 e-tron is based on the MEB platform that is shared with other models like as Skoda Enyaq and Volkswagen ID4 and ID3.
+Audi Q4 e-tron is based on the MEB platform that is shared with other models like Skoda Enyaq and Volkswagen ID4 and ID3.

 It is delivered with 2 battery sizes